Interview with Caspar van der Poel - social media day June 30

 Source [1] Systematic review 2024 Pubmed - reducing pain with acupuncture in knee osteoarthritis

-Source [2] Journal of Pain - Meta-analysis treatment of chronic pain with acupuncture
+Source [2] Journal of Pain - Meta-analysis of chronic pain treatment with acupuncture